 Since October 1, 2013, the Organization occupies its office facilities under a three-year rent agreement with FAR, for \$2,563 monthly that also includes parking, and security services.
-On September 30, 2016, the agreement expired and continuous on a monthly basis, while an extension is negotiated and which management expects to be under substantially similar terms as the expired lease.
+On September 30, 2016, the agreement expired and a new agreement has been reached on January 1, 2017 for three more years.
+The new agreement stipulates a rent of \$1,352 payable in equal quarterly installments, in advance, plus common costs and similar terms and conditions of the expired agreement.

 Under a separate agreement but also effective on October 1, 2013, FAR agrees to contribute to the Organization, during the term of the lease, an amount equal to the rent payments.
-Management expects that this agreement will also be renewed.
+This separate agreement was also renewed on January 1, 2017.